GibsonAI/memori/docs/troubleshooting.md

 # Lower values may reduce memory but slow down processing
 ```

-3. Use a smaller embedding model if needed (requires custom configuration)
+3. Use a smaller embedding model if needed (requires custom configuration).

 ### Problem: Slow database writes